emclaren/hello-p5/README.md

 I would like to thank my mentor Evelyn Masso, and Lauren McCarthy for their support and feedback.
 I would also like to acknowledge the awesome community members who contributed survey responses, videos and code:

 ### Video Participants
+Uddipana Baishya
+Punyashlok Dash
+Miguel Elizalde
+Tristan Espinoza
+Max Frischknecht & Philipp Möckli (Début Début)
+Dongqi Han
+Kate Hollenbach
+Vincent Hopkins
+Cat Janowitz
+Brennan Jones
 Seyitan Oke
+Suraj Rai
 @reona396
-Tristan Espinoza
-Eliza Struthers-jobin
+Eliza Struthers-Jobin
-Miguel Elizalde
+Sailor Winkelman
 Computational Thinkers® of Hawaii
-Max Frischknecht & Philipp Möckli (Début Début)
-Suraj Rai
-sailor winkelmanCat Janowitz
 STEM Coding
-Kate Hollenbach
-Dongqi HanUddipana Baishya
-Brennan Jones
-Punyashlok Dash
-Vincent Hopkins
 Other members of the p5 community
 Music By Ah, Venice
 Video Consulting by Joey Chaos